-5.14.10: Are there sanitation logs on file indicating that floor drains are cleaned on a regular basis (minimum daily in wet and freshcut production areas)?
+2.12.9: Are there sanitation logs on file indicating that floor drains are cleaned on a regular basis (minimum daily in wet and freshcut production areas)?

-Total compliance (10 points): There is a log that indicates that floor drains are cleaned on a daily basis in wet production (packinghouse areas and fresh-cut processing) areas.
-Wet storage areas drains should be cleaned daily.
+Total compliance (10 points): There is a log that indicates that floor drains are cleaned on a daily basis in wet storage and production areas.
 Auditors should use their discretion when auditing dry facilities, but the minimum drain cleaning frequency should be weekly.